 - Yogurt has a ton of sugar, beware.

-- All berries/grapes and other fruits with the S.minor fungal organism, that white mold that shows up after 5-6 days.
+- All berries/grapes and other fruits naturally have fungal organism, that white mold that shows up after 5-6 days.
 Our GI system should be able to break that down, unless it’s inflamed and leaky, like mine was!

 - Breads with yeast (flatbread and crackers would be ok on occasion)

-- Wheat is a cross-contaminant, so I should avoid that too
+- Wheat is a cross-contaminant, so I should avoid that.

-- Change your cooking oil to coconut and olive, be sure to buy quality items.
+- Change to coconut and olive oil, avoid vegetable oils because they are inflammatory, be sure to buy quality items.

 - Balance your Omega 3 oils with your Omega 6 oils.
 (Fish oil, tuna, coconut, olive are Omega 3 sources.)
 I get my coconut oil here.

-So, that leaves veggies and meats with no marinade.
-Fun.
-It was going to have to be fun.
-But, I did come up with dinners like this one.
+So, basically that leaves veggies and meats, with no marinade.
+I did come up with some good dinners like this one.
 This was actually last nights, and it was yummy.